lution/uveio.github.io/_posts/2015-07-16-practical-python-multiprocessing.markdown

 /uve/service/hot_tweets 160399456
 {% endhighlight %}

-The task should be done on a sigle server with 12Cores/16GB RAM.
+The task should be done on a single server with 12Cores/16GB RAM.

 ## Solution

-In order to finish the task as quick as possible, we have to make full use of the multi-cores, [multiprocessing] will be used to achieve this purpose.
+In order to finish the task as quickly as possible, we have to make full use of the multi-cores, [multiprocessing] will be used to achieve this purpose.

 First, split all the log files into ten groups: